Web site: www.skemramblers.org.uk

 RAMBLERS ASSOCIATION WEST LANCS GROUP

 For more information look at the website.

-We are looking to recruit quite a few new members so if you know anyone who might like to join us please ask them to try us out and book on a walk with our new booking officer Evelyn.
+We are always looking to recruit quite a few new members so if you know of anyone that you think might like to join us please ask them to try us out and book on a walk with our booking officer Evelyn.